WilsonSong1/FYP/README.md

 AI Tutoring Application

-**FastAPI · Ionic React · PostgreSQL · MongoDB Atlas · OpenRouter AI**
+**FastAPI · Ionic React · PostgreSQL · MongoDB · OpenRouter AI**

 ---

 ## Project Overview

-This project is a **full-stack AI tutoring application** built for my Final Year Project.
+This project is a full-stack AI tutoring application built for a Final Year Project.

-It allows users to:
+Core capabilities include:

-* Create an account (sign up)
+* account registration and login
-* Log in securely
-* Reset their password via email verification
+* password reset via email code verification
-* Chat with an AI tutor
+* AI tutoring chat
-* Store user credentials securely in a PostgreSQL database

-The backend is built using **FastAPI**, while the frontend is built using **Ionic React**.
-The AI functionality is powered via **OpenRouter (DeepSeek models)**.
+* quiz generation by topic and level
+* extracting and summarizing text from uploaded files
+* saving AI-generated text to user profiles
+* basic social features (friend requests and friends list)

+Backend services are implemented with FastAPI and SQLAlchemy, while the frontend is an Ionic React app.
+AI responses are generated through OpenRouter.

 ---